itucsdb1960/itunotify/docs/source/developer/member1.rst

 				with connection.cursor() as cursor:
 					cursor.execute(sql_insert_user, args)

 Profile Page
 ------------
-Once a user's profile page is viewed, following method of UserDatabase class is run to get all data about that user.
+Once a user's profile page is viewed, following method of UserDatabase class is run to get all data about that user:

 	.. code-block:: python
 		def get_user_by_userid(self, userid):